 If you are looking for a professional grade too that is also compact, then look no further.
 The Porter-Cable PCCK607LB is the product for you.
 This particular item from Porter-Cable’s line of 20V MAX brushes tools is intended for the use of contractors.
 The brushes motor can provide up to 50% more runtime.
 It also has a mode collar which will give you the ability to interchange between drilling and fastening modes without losing your clutch settings.

 This is a professional grade power tool, so that means it will be a bit pricey.
-But the quality of the performance of this product justifies its price of more than $120.

 - Uses 20V lithium-ion batteries

 - Has an LED work light and a battery level indicator

 - Boasts a 370 Max Watts Out motor